Skip to main content

 Savings also provide security by making sure that some money is put aside for emergencies or unexpected costs.

-There are a number of different types of savings products out there.
+There are several different types of savings products out there.
 The links in this section will provide a guide to what is available to you.

-When someone talks about savings and saving money, it could be referring to a piggy bank on the mantelpiece or a high interest deposit account.
-Savings are effectively cash or cash instruments, such as deposit accounts, term bonds etc.
+When someone talks about savings and saving money, it could be referring to a piggy bank on the mantelpiece or a high-interest deposit account.
+Savings are effectively cash or cash instruments, such as deposit accounts or term bonds.

 Investing is what you can do with the savings you have created - if you are looking to generate a return on your money that is greater than what is already available to you through your savings instruments.

-As a saver, you will be taking very few and very small risks with your money.
+As a saver, you will take very few and very small risks with your money.

-As an investor you are taking a much greater risk.
-Not only is the return on offer to you likely not to be fixed or guaranteed, the capital sum you invest may be at risk as well.
+As an investor, you are taking a much greater risk.
+Not only is the return on offer to you likely not to be fixed or guaranteed, but the capital sum you invest is at risk as well.

 So why would anyone want to take such risks?
-The short answer, of course, is because the potential rewards may be greater and you want to generate more from your money than is possible by simply leaving it in a bank or building society deposit account.
+The short answer is that the potential rewards may be greater and you want to generate more from your money than is possible by simply leaving it in a bank or building a society deposit account.

 Company address: Premier Financial Planning (Cheadle) Ltd, 63 Cheadle Road, Cheadle Hulme, Stockport, Cheshire, SK8 5EU